openSUSE/suseviclient/README.md

 Currently it well tested with ESXi 4.0/4.1.
 It should also work with ESX, but it was minimally covered by testing.

-ESXi 5.0 support is planned but not yet tested/implemented.
+Recent ESXi 5.0 support is also tested and implemented.

 Examples
 --------